software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 {: .important-title }

-> Exercise 9
+> Exercise 8
 >
 > Plan the tasks for the fourth user story, "{{site.sprint_3_user_story_4}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
 > Create an issue for each task.
-Set the milestone as "Sprint 3".
-Add the issues to the Backlog project's "Sprint Backlog" column.
+Set the Sprint milestone and add the issues to the backlog.
 >
 > The Scrum Team's UI Designer's vision is that the implementation could look something like this:
 >